terminalcloud/apps/docs/microweber.md

 Just spin up a new Terminal based on this snapshot.
 Access your new site by clicking to "Check your installation here!".
 Enter the admin area by clicking to "Admin Area" and login with the credentials provided (see below).

+*This snapshot has the MicroWeber Lite template installed.*

 ### Credentials

 - username: `admin`